KubeRocketCI/docs/versioned_docs/version-3.10/operator-guide/deploy-aws-eks.md

 ## AWS IAM Roles

-This step covers the `KRCIDeployerRole` and `Atlantis` AWS IAM roles creation procedure.
-To create the roles, take the following steps:
+This step covers the `KRCIDeployerRole` AWS IAM role creation procedure.
+To create the role, follow the steps below:

 1. Navigate to the IAM module directory: